jmczab/git-tris/Gaming system install.md

 ## Optional steps
+### For Ubuntu
-Fire snapd into the heart of the sun - because I hate the interface to snap and I'd rather sandbox my own stuff when required, and FlatPak is much more robust
+I would fire snapd into the heart of the sun - because I hate the interface to snap, I'd rather sandbox my own stuff when required, and FlatPak is much more robust
 ```
 sudo apt autoremove --purge snapd
 ```
+### Games in a tidy place

-Create a separate location for games, and use the games group for my games (setgid: not for everyone I realise, but it helps permissions) also add "myuser" to the input group (for access to certain devices, like dance mats.
+I prefer to create a separate location for games, and use the builtin games group for games access (setgid: not for everyone I realise, but it helps permissions) also add "myuser" to the input group for access to certain devices, like dance mats.
 Yes, I still enjoy [Stepmania](https://github.com/stepmania/stepmania)
 ```
 sudo usermod -a -G games myuser
 sudo mkdir /opt/games
 sudo chown myuser:games /opt/games
-sudo chmod g+s /opt/games
+sudo chmod g+ws /opt/games
 sudo usermod -a -G input myuser
 ```
+You might need to restart before this works

 Create a separate SteamLibrary location for steam to store its games, and one for Lutris
 ```